kata-containers/kata-containers/docs/how-to/run-kata-with-k8s.md

 ### CRI-O
 For CRI-O installation instructions, refer to the [CRI-O Tutorial](https://github.com/cri-o/cri-o/blob/main/tutorial.md) page.

-The following sections show how to set up the CRI-O configuration file (default path: `/etc/crio/crio.conf`) for Kata.
+The following sections show how to set up the CRI-O snippet configuration file (default path: `/etc/crio/crio.conf`) for Kata.

 Unless otherwise stated, all the following settings are specific to the `crio.runtime` table:
 ```toml